Sign Up for Email Alerts

 Foreword by Didier Elzinga

-Introduction: The Network is the New Workplace
+Introduction: The Network Is the New Workplace

-Part I: Virtually Mobile, Organizationally Attached
+Part One: Virtually Mobile, Organizationally Attached

 2) Virtual Roadblocks and Essential Drivers

-Part II: Will Virtual Work Here?
+Part Two: Will Virtual Work Here?

 3) Redesigning the Workplace for the Human Network

 7) Virtual Leadership Differentiators